 - Temporary ID badges will be issued by teachers/staff before first period begins each day for those students who occasionally forget their ID badge.
-Disciplinary actions will begin after three (3) temporary ID badges have been issued.
 Temporary ID badges are good only for the day issued. - If students have lost, broken, or defaced their ID cards, they must obtain a replacement.
 These students will be issued a form to show that they have applied for a replacement card.
 ID cards are made every day so the forms are good for the date on the form, unless indicated otherwise.
 Replacement cards cost \$5.
-Failure to obtain a replacement card may result in disciplinary measures.
+Failure to obtain a replacement card may result in disciplinary measures. - Students will maintain their ID through their time at GCCC.

-- Students will maintain their ID through their time at GCCC.
-Any student who wears another person's ID card will have both cards confiscated and both parties will be referred to the office. - If a student purposely breaks or defaces another person's ID card, the student will have to pay for a replacement and/or will be referred to the office.
+• If a student purposely breaks or defaces another person's ID card, the student will have to pay for a replacement and/or will be referred to the office.